whwkong/BNR4e_26_Homepwner-UserDefaults/README.md

-BNR4e_Ch24_Homepwner
+BNR4e_Ch25_Localization-Homepwner
 ========================

-Big Nerd Ranch's iOS Programming 4th ed, Hillegass & Conway Ch 24 - State Restoration
+Big Nerd Ranch's iOS Programming 4th ed, Hillegass & Conway Ch 25 - Localization

 Homepwner app
-- this app builds on the functionality of the Homepwner app from chapter 23.
+- this app builds on the functionality of the Homepwner app from chapter 24.

-Chapter 24 covers the following :
+Chapter 25 covers the following :
-- State Restoration Life Cycle
+- Localizing (and perhaps Internationalizing) the Homepwner app.
-- Restoration Identifiers and Classes
+- NSNumberFormatter and NSDateFormatter

 -----------------------------------
 Tagging Conventions: